zackjones11/react-hook-datepicker/README.md

 # React Hook Date Picker

-A set of hooks that flexible hooks to allow fully customisable single and range date pickers
+A set of hooks that allow you to build fully customisable single and range date pickers
 ## Installation

 ```